accolver/dead-mans-switch/memory-bank/overview.md

 ## Security Positioning

-- Secrets are encrypted in the browser before storage; only the user knows the decryption key.
+- Secrets are split using Shamir's Secret Sharing entirely in the browser; original secrets never leave the user's device.
+- We only receive one share (which alone cannot reconstruct the secret) and encrypt it before storage.
-- No plaintext secrets are ever stored in the database.
+- No plaintext secrets or sufficient shares to reconstruct secrets are ever stored in the database.
+- Mathematical impossibility of secret reconstruction from our servers alone (requires at least 2 shares).
 - Authentication and recipient verification via email/SMS.
 - Security best practices enforced throughout the stack.